dapr/docs/daprdocs/content/en/reference/errors/_index.md

 # Dapr Error Handling: Understanding the Error Models

 Initially, Dapr followed the standard gRPC error model.
-However, to provide more detailed and informative error messages, Dapr is transitioning to a richer error model as defined by gRPC.
+However, to provide more detailed and informative error messages, Dapr is gradually transitioning to a richer error model as defined by gRPC.

+> Not all Dapr errors have been converted to the richer gRPC error model.

 ### Standard gRPC Error Model